Risk-Aware Autonomous Driving with Linear Temporal Logic Specifications: human-like risk metric

 \subsection{Limitations of Event Probability}

-However, using satisfaction and violation probability defined in~\eqref{eq:cosafe_prob} and~\eqref{eq:unsafe_prob} to evaluate safety in realistic traffic might lead to unnatural behavior.
-The event probability in~\eqref{eq:cosafe_prob} and~\eqref{eq:unsafe_prob} means that each possible trace generated by $\pi$ that drives $\mathcal{P}$ to enter into final states in finite time gets weight 1 and all else gets weighted 0, which is displayed in Fig.~\ref{fig:probability}.
-Such an approach embraces two points against the awareness way of human drivers: (1) It does not account for the timing of violations, which may cause the vehicle to react too early to dangers that happen in the distant future; (2) It fails to consider varying costs associated with various types of violations, preventing the vehicle from appropriately balancing the seriousness of various dangers.
-Thus, a risk metric reflecting human-like risk awareness is necessary.
+The event probability in~\eqref{eq:cosafe_prob} and~\eqref{eq:unsafe_prob} means that each possible trace generated by $\pi$ gets weight 1 if it enters into final states, and otherwise gets weighted 0.
+As displayed in Fig.~\ref{fig:probability}, three different traces are considered identical, even when they enter the final set at different times.
+Such an approach embraces two points against the awareness way of human drivers: (1) It does not account for the timing of violations, which may cause the vehicle to react too early to dangers that happen in the distant future; (2) It fails to distinguish different types of events, preventing the vehicle from appropriately account for the severity of multiple risks.
+Thus, a new risk metric for LTL specifications reflecting human-like awareness is necessary.